Patton College of Education Interim Dean, Sara Helfrich

 Exemplary Student-Centered Services

 Our College has its own Student Affairs Department, which focuses on recruitment, student success and retention practices, professional advising, and career preparation and placement services.
-We offer prospective students a unique, individualized campus visit called “Green Carpet Day” where they can visit McCracken Hall, sit in on a class, meet with faculty and current students, eat in the dining halls, and tour campus.
+We offer prospective students a unique, individualized campus visit called “Green Carpet Day” where they can visit Patton Hall, sit in on a class, meet with faculty and current students, eat in the dining halls, and tour campus.

 We have also instituted a Student Success Initiative to identify and support students who are engaging in challenging classes and/or struggling in classes.
 We recently launched Brothers RISE (Rallying to Inspire and Shape Education), an initiative designed to strengthen public education by recruiting students—particularly African American males—into Teacher Education and supporting them through graduation and beyond.
 And we offer career and leadership training and support to help students locate, apply for, and land internships, as well as employment after graduation.